 - Dip a non-silicone basting brush into the simple sugar, and gently coat the inside of each petal.
 Drip excess liquid into the bowl.
 Lightly sprinkle granulated sugar over each petal, shake off excess; set aside to dry.
 Repeat for each rose petal.

 - WHIPPED AQUAFABA: Meanwhile, in a large bowl, using an electric mixer attached with a whisk attachment on low to medium speed, beat aquafaba and 1/4 teaspoon of cream of tartar until doubled in volume, about 3 to 4 minutes.
 Liquid should now be light in color and frothy.

 - Increase speed to medium and gradually add 2 tablespoons (14 grams) of powdered sugar.
 Mix in remaining rose water and vanilla.
 Color of whipped aquafaba may change to a light brown due to the addition of vanilla.
 Continue to beat for another 5 minutes and it will whiten again.
 Taste test.
 If desired, add remaining powdered sugar, 1 tablespoon at a time.

 - Spoon dollops of whipped aquafaba over the top of the angel food cake including the center hole.
 Insert stemmed roses and garnish cake with sugared rose petals.
 Slice and ENJOY!

-- If not using the whipped aquafaba immediately, cover the bowl and leave in the fridge.
-Once ready to use, it may lose a small amount of volume.
-Beat again for another 2 minutes to obtain stiff peaks and volume will increase again.
+- If not using the whipped aquafaba immediately, store in a covered bowl and leave inside the fridge.
+Once ready to use it may lose a small amount of volume.
+Beat again for another 2 minutes to obtain stiff peaks and volume will increase.

 - Best to make whipped aquafaba the day of serving the cake.